Lloyd Honeyghan: Business dealings

 Towards the end of his boxing career Honeyghan got involved in the music business.
 He produced two CDs featuring various reggae artists.

 In common with a lot of former boxing champions Honeyghan found himself in financial difficulties towards the end of his career and was forced to fight on beyond the point where he should have retired.
 At one stage he had owned a Rolls-Royce and several properties.
 However, he was declared bankrupt in 1994 and automatically discharged from bankruptcy in 1997.
+He had made the mistake of building a lifestyle based on him continuing to earn the kind of money he was being paid whilst he was a world champion.
+However, once he became an ex-champion, promoters weren't willing to pay him the same kind of money and his lifestyle became unsustainable.

 Following his retirement, he tried his hand as a boxing manager and promoter.
 He promoted a few boxing shows in South London.
 However, without the backing of a television company it was difficult for him to make money and he eventually relinquished his promoter's licence.